 Selecting the correct clutch for your Mustang can be a challenge if you do not know what exactly you need.
 Whether you are looking to replace your stock clutch for your Mustang GT or a more serious twin-disc clutch for your Boss 302, having the correct information to purchase the best clutch for your specific application is paramount!

 There is such a thing as having too much clutch for your Ford Mustang.
-You do not want to pick up a SPEC stage 3 clutch for your New Edge Mustang that makes 260 horsepower at the wheels, especially if it is daily driven.
-Some other very important areas to consider when purchasing the correct clutch are the material that is used, the number of discs, and the disc shape.
+You do not want to pick up a SPEC stage 3 clutch for your New Edge Mustang that makes 260 horsepower at the wheels, primarily if it is daily driven.
+Some other critical areas to consider when purchasing the correct clutch are the material used, the number of discs, and the disc shape.
 The best clutch for 2015 Mustang GT’s may not be the best clutch for Fox Body Mustangs.

 This Mustang Clutch Guide is designed to lead you to help select the best clutch kit for your ride!

-When a Mustang or any other rear-wheel-drive car is driving and in gear, the pressure plate squeezes the clutch disc against itself and the flywheel then transfers engine power to the transmission.
-Then, power leaves the transmission out to the driveshaft which transfers energy to the differential, and ultimately to the rear wheels.
-On a front-wheel-drive car, the process is the same with the exception of the power leaving the transmission.
-A driveshaft is not present but rather the power leaves the transmission and passes through the axles right to the front wheels.
+When a Mustang or any other rear-wheel-drive car is driving and in gear, the pressure plate squeezes the clutch disc against itself, and the flywheel then transfers engine power to the transmission.
+Then, power leaves the transmission out to the driveshaft, which transfers energy to the differential, and ultimately to the rear wheels.
+The process is the same on a front-wheel-drive car, except for the power leaving the transmission.
+A driveshaft is not present, but rather the power leaves the transmission and passes through the axles right to the front wheels.